Keyri-Co/keyri-android-whitelabel-sdk/README.md

 * `fun generateAssociationKey(publicUserId: String): String` - creates a persistent ECDSA keypair for the given public user ID (example: email address) and return public key

-* `fun getUserSignature(publicUserId: String?, customSignedData: String?): String` - returns an ECDSA signature of the timestamp and optional customSignedData with the publicUserId's privateKey (or, if not provided, anonymous privateKey), customSignedData can be anything
+* `fun getUserSignature(publicUserId: String?, data: String): String` - returns an ECDSA signature of the timestamp and optional customSignedData with the publicUserId's privateKey (or, if not provided, anonymous privateKey), customSignedData can be anything

 * `fun listAssociationKey(): List<String>` - returns a list of names (publicUserIds) of "association keys" (public keys)

-* `fun getAssociationKey(publicUserId: String): String` - returns Base64 public key for the
+* `fun getAssociationKey(publicUserId: String?): String` - returns Base64 public key for the
   specified publicUserId

 Payload can be anything (session token or a stringified JSON containing multiple items.
 Can include